Skip to content

 Carlow’s healthcare data analytics curriculum immerses you in clinical coursework, such as anatomy and physiology, along with healthcare data analytics courses, including health data and information governance, healthcare project management and more.

 You’ll begin taking some of your 19 major-related courses in your first semester.
+You will also take 5 biology classes.
 The degree program shares a common core curriculum with the Bachelor of Science in Healthcare Management program, allowing you to choose which program best suits your goals and interests while working towards graduation.
 This flexibility of the program also gives you the opportunity to double major or choose a minor that complements the healthcare data analytics degree.

 Core Courses